Viking Mimir deck plans

 Viking Mimir (built 2015) is one of the new generation Viking Cruises longships.
 This river cruise ship is named after Mimir – the Norse mythology’s god of wisdom.
-God Mimir (from the Aesir gods) gained his immense knowledge by drinking from the Heaven’s Well of Wisdom.
+God Mimir (from the Aesir gods) gained his immense knowledge by drinking from Heaven’s Well of Wisdom.
 When the Venir and Aesir gods were at war, Venir gods called on Mimir for counsel.
 Because the Venirs were incapable to translate his words, in the old fashion way they decided to behead him, then sent his head back to the Aesirs.
-God Odin embalmed the head with magical herbs and put a mighty spell to make it capable to revel its secrets.
-The head was counseling Odin through the end of the Aesir-Vanir war, when all the gods were unified.
+God Odin embalmed the head with magical herbs and put a mighty spell to make it capable to reveal its secrets.
+The head was counselling Odin through the end of the Aesir-Vanir war when all the gods were unified.
 The name Mimir in Old Norse means “wise one, rememberer”.

 Viking Mimir cruise ship deck plan has a total of 95 staterooms for 190 passengers served by 50 crew/staff, 4 passenger decks, 1 glass elevator (connecting Main-Upper decks only).
 The Viking longship Mimir has no gym, pool/whirlpool or spa.
 Guests may access health & spa facilities at luxury hotels along the Mimir’s itinerary route.